Sherry Wertz on Crew Benefits for Cruise Ship Officers & Crew

 Before you can set sail, it's crucial to understand the cruise line’s health insurance requirements in your contract.
 Some cruise lines may provide coverage for you to buy while others may require you to purchase coverage from an approved provider.
 While coverage requirements vary across the cruise industry, many of the cruise lines require their guest lecturers to have at least $1M in coverage and coverage for emergency medical evacuation, repatriation, and Covid-19.
 Review your specific agreement for details.

 At MHG Insurance, we specialize in health insurance plans for the marine industry.
 We would be happy to help you understand your health insurance requirements and find you the right plan for your specific situation.
 Plans typically include coverage for accidents and illnesses occurring on and off the ship, do not include work exclusions, and can be purchased online in just a few steps.
-If you have questions, or would like to get a health insurance quote, get in touch with us: https://mhginsurance.com/Contact
+If you have questions, or would like to get a health insurance quote, get in touch with us at mhginsurance.com.

 Get ready to embark on an exhilarating voyage as a guest lecturer on a luxurious cruise ship!
 Learn about how to apply, create captivating presentations, and the logistics ensure a seamless experience.
 Find your guide to a rewarding and exciting career here!